Announcement Distinguished Lecturers

 The Chair of the Distinguished Lecturers Committee is appointed by the ISCA Board.
 The Committee includes 5 to 7 members, at least 2 of whom are not ISCA Board members.
 Members of the Committee are appointed by the ISCA President in consultation with the chair and confirmed by the ISCA Board.
 The term of each Committee member is 3 years.

 All ISCA members may nominate candidates to be considered by the DL Committee.
 The Committee votes on these nominees and those receiving the most votes (exceeding a 2/3 majority of the Committee), within a maximum number of Distinguished Lecturers set by the ISCA Board, are selected as DLs for a two-year term.
 Calls for nominations are published in the ISCA pad and posted on the ISCA website.
 Each nomination should include a short biography, a list of selected publications, a c.v., a pointer to the nominee's website if possible, as well as the topic areas on which the nominee might be invited to lecture; this nominating document should not exceed two pages plus a c.v.
+Please note that the nominator must ensure the candidate is willing to serve if elected.
+Nominations from previous years will be only considered if updated.
+Self nominations must include a letter of support from an ISCA Fellow or Board Member.
 The nominating document may also include explicit agreement from the nominee that his (or her) lectures can be recorded to be used in ISCA's education program, if elected.
 Nomination deadlines and voting process details are decided by the DL Committee.
 The names of the Lecturers selected by the Committee shall be submitted to the ISCA Board for approval.
 Once this approval has been obtained, the Committee Chair shall contact the Lecturers to ask them if they can commit to the conditions specified in (A).
 Those who agree shall be announced as ISCA Distinguished Lecturers, with a term of 2 years.

 (C) Organization of Distinguished Lecturers Tours